dnusca/the-events-calendar-shortcode/readme.txt

 = Pro Version Options: =
 * hiderecurring - To only show the first instance of a recurring event, set to 'true'
+* tag - Filter by one or more tags.
+Use commas when you want to filter by multiple tags.
 * design - Shows improved design by default, or set to 'standard' for the regular one and 'compact' for a more compact listing

 [Get the Pro Version](https://eventcalendarnewsletter.com/the-events-calendar-shortcode?utm_source=wordpress.org&utm_medium=link&utm_campaign=tecs-readme&utm_content=description)